ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 }
 ```

-> Note, that all of the advanced type extension methods are also possible with code-first.
+> Note: All of the advanced type extension methods are also possible with code-first.